balajimore/pillopl.github.io/_posts/2018-05-05-testing-messaging.md

 ```

 <p style="text-align:justify;">
-This is what we test currently.
+That means we can finally use the same bean as in production code.
 We finally test the whole producer's side:
 </p>
 <p style="text-align:center">
 <img src="/images/collector-arch.png" style="width: 25%; height: 25%" align="middle"/>​